A Game-Theoretic Framework for Autonomous Vehicles Velocity Control: Bridging Microscopic Differential Games and Macroscopic Mean Field Games: MFE solution algorithm

+Fix the same initial density $\rho_0(x)$ defined in Eq.~\eqref{eq:simuini} with $\rho_a=0.05$, $\rho_b=0.95$ and $\gamma=0.1$, we compute the MFE solutions for the three MFG systems and plot their density evolutions in a 3D space-time-density diagram.
+See Figure~\ref{fig:mfg-lwra} and Figure~\ref{fig:densityevolution}.

-Fig.~\ref{fig:mfg-lwra} shows the formation and propagation of a shock wave.
-The shock wave moves with smaller and smaller amplitudes but does not disappear in given time horizon $[0,T]$.
-From Fig.~\ref{fig:mfg-lwrb} we see that all of the collected density-flow data points fall onto the Greenshields equilibrium speed curve defined in Eq.~\eqref{eq:greenshields}.
-The results verify Theorem \ref{thm:mfglwr}.
+Figure~\ref{fig:mfg-lwra} shows the formation and propagation of a shock wave for [MFG-LWR].
+The shock wave moves with smaller and smaller amplitudes but does not disappear in the given time horizon $[0,T]$.

-For [MFG-NonSeparable] and [MFG-Separable], we plot their density evolutions in the same way as [MFG-LWR].
-Fig.~\ref{fig:densityevolution} shows that for both [MFG-NonSeparable] and [MFG-Separable], the initial high density quickly dissipates.
+Figure~\ref{fig:densityevolution} shows that for both [MFG-NonSeparable] and [MFG-Separable], the initial high density quickly dissipates.
 For [MFG-NonSeparable], the density profile keeps smooth and no shock wave forms.
 From time $t=1$, the density becomes a uniform flow.
 For [MFG-Separable], the behavior is similar but the high density dissipates more slowly and the density becomes nearly a uniform flow from $t=2$.
+Such phenomena are different from traditional traffic flow models.

-The results show that AV's anticipation behavior helps to avoid the formation of shock waves and stabilize the traffic in this set-up.
+The results show that AVs' anticipation behavior helps to avoid the formation of shock waves and to stabilize the traffic in this set-up.
+Figure~\ref{fig:rhouV} reveals the rationale by plotting the snapshots of the MFE solutions' density, speed and optimal cost profiles with respect to spatial coordinate $x$ at time instants $t=0$ and $t=1.5$ for [MFG-NonSeparable] and [MFG-Separable].
+In addition, we compute the LWR speeds from the density profiles with the Greenshields desired speed function defined in Eq.~\eqref{eq:greenshields}, plot the LWR speeds and compare them with the MFE speeds in the same axes.

+We observe from Figure~\ref{fig:rhouV} that all of the density, speed and optimal cost profiles converge to constant profiles as time goes on.
+Figure~\ref{fig:rhouV_t0_cross} and Figure~\ref{fig:rhouV_t0_nocross} show asymmetric optimal cost around a jam area with symmetric traffic density.
+As a result of the ``pressure'' from the optimal cost, AVs tend to slow down farther upstream before joining the jam and immediately speed up after leaving the jam, in contrast to HVs whose speeds remain symmetric before and after the jam area.
+In other words, a HV's speed is determined only through traffic density at the current time while that of an AV depends on model predicted traffic density over the entire horizon.
+Such behavioral difference between AVs and HVs result in different traffic flows.